+Title: T/506/2952 Manage personal and professional development

+Level: 3

+Credit value: 3

+GLH: 12

+Learning Assessment

+outcomesThe criteriaThe learner

-Title: T/506/2952 Manage personal and professional development Level: 3 Credit value: 3 GLH: 12 Learning outcomes The learner will: Assessment criteria The learner can: Be able to identify personal and professional development requirements 1.1 Compare sources of information on professional development trends and their validity 1.2 Identify trends and developments that influence the need for professional development 1.3 Evaluate their own current and future personal and professional development needs relating to the role, the team and the organisation Be able to fulfil a personal and professional development plan 2.1 Evaluate the benefits of personal and professional development 2.2 Explain the basis on which types of development actions are selected 2.3 Identify current and future likely skills, knowledge and experience needs using skills gap analysis 2.4 Agree a personal and professional development plan that is consistent with business needs and personal objectives 2.5 Execute the plan within the agreed budget and timescale 2.6 Take advantage of development opportunities made available by professional networks or professional bodies Be able to maintain the relevance of a personal and professional development plan 3.1 Explain how to set specific, measurable, achievable, realistic and time-bound (SMART) objectives
+learner will: can:

+Be able to identify personal and professional development requirements 1.1 Compare sources of information on professional development trends and their validity 1.2 Identify trends and developments that influence the need for professional development

+1.3 Evaluate their own current and future personal and professional development needs relating to the role, the team and the organisation

+Be able to fulfil a personal and professional development plan 2.1 Evaluate the benefits of personal and professional development 2.2 Explain the basis on which types of development actions are selected 2.3 Identify current and future likely skills, knowledge and experience needs using skills gap analysis 2.4 Agree a personal and professional development plan that is consistent withbusiness needs and personal objectives 2.5 Execute the plan within the agreedbudget and timescale 2.6 Take advantage of development opportunities made available by professional networks or professional bodies

-3.2 Obtain feedback on performance from a range of valid sources 3.3 Review progress toward personal and professional objectives 3.4 Amend the personal and professional development plan in the light of feedback received from others Additional information about this unit N/A Unit aim (s) This unit aims to develop the knowledge and skills required to manage personal and professional development.
-Upon completion of this unit, learners will be able to identify personal and professional development requirements and fulfil a personal and professional development plan.
-Learners will also be able to maintain a personal and professional development plan ensuring its relevance.
-Assessment requirements specified by a sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ) Details of the relationship of the unit and relevant national occupational standards Management & Leadership (2012) National Occupational Standards: CFAM&LAA2 Develop your knowledge, skills and competence CFAM&LAA1 Manage yourself
+3. Be able to maintain the relevance of a personal and professional development plan 3.1 Explain how to set specific, measurable, achievable, realistic and time-bound (SMART) objectives

+-

+3.2 Obtain feedback on performance from a range of valid sources

+3.3 Review progress toward personal and professional objectives

+3.4 Amend the personal and professional

+development plan in the light of

+feedbackreceived from others

+Allul II 6 di la colt recubackieceiveu iioiii ouiteis

+Additional information about this unit

+N/A

+1.97.

+Unit aim (s) This unit aims to develop the knowledge and

+skills required to manage personal and

+professional development.
+Upon completion of

+this unit, learners will be able to identify

+personal and professional development

+requirements and fulfil a personal and

+professional development plan.
+Learners will

+also be able to maintain a personal and

+professional development plan ensuring its

+relevance.

+Assessment requirements specified by Skills CFA Assessment Strategy Competence

+asector or regulatory body (if units (S/NVQ)

+appropriate)

+Details of the relationship of the unit Management & Leadership (2012) National

+andrelevant national occupational Occupational Standards:

+standards CFAM&LAA2 Develop your knowledge,

+skills and competence

+CFAM&LAA1 Manage yourself

-Title: R/506/1940 Principles of business communication and information Level: 3 Credit value: 4 GLH: 27 Learning outcomes The learner will: Assessment criteria The learner can: Understand negotiation in a business environment 1.1 Explain the importance of negotiation in a business environment 1.2 Explain the features and uses of different approaches to negotiation 1.3 Identify the components of negotiation tactics Understand how to develop and deliver presentations 2.1 Explain the different types of presentation and their requirements 2.2 Explain how different resources can be used to develop a presentation 2.3 Explain different methods of giving presentations 2.4 Explain best practice in delivering presentations 2.5 Explain how to collect and use feedback on a presentation Understand how to create bespoke business documents 3.1 Explain the characteristics of bespoke documents 3.2 Explain the factors to be taken into account in creating and presenting bespoke documents 3.3 Explain the legal requirements and procedures for gathering information for bespoke documents 3.4 Explain techniques to create bespoke business documents 3.5 Explain how to gain approval of bespoke documents Understand information systems in a business environment 4.1 Explain the typical stages of information system development
+Title: R/506/1940 Principles of businesscommunication and information Level: 3 Credit value: 4 GLH: 27 Learning outcomesThe learner will: Assessment criteriaThe learner can: Understand negotiation in a business environment 1.1 Explain the importance of negotiation in abusiness environment 1.2 Explain the features and uses of different approaches to negotiation 1.3 Identify the components of negotiationtactics Understand how to develop and deliver presentations 2.1 Explain the different types of presentationand their requirements 2.2 Explain how different resources can be used to develop a presentation 2.3 Explain different methods of givingpresentations 2.4 Explain best practice in delivering presentations 2.5 Explain how to collect and use feedback on a presentation 3.
+Understand how to create bespoke business documents 3.1 Explain the characteristics of bespoke documents 3.2 Explain the factors to be taken into account in creating and presenting bespoke documents 3.3 Explain the legal requirements and procedures for gathering information forbespoke documents 3.4 Explain techniques to create bespoke business documents 3.5 Explain how to gain approval of bespoke documents 4.
+Understand information systems in a business environment 4.1 Explain the typical stages of informationsystem development